Winfield station

-As of December 5, 2022, Winfield is served by all 49 trains (25 inbound, 24 outbound) on weekdays, by all 10 trains in each direction on Saturdays, and by all nine trains in each direction on Sundays and holidays.
+As of September 8, 2025, Winfield is served by 49 trains (25 inbound, 24 outbound) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 Winfield station is located at ground level and consists of two side platforms.
 Three tracks run between the platforms, though one does not access the station.
 There is an unstaffed station house next to the north track, which is open 24 hours.
 No bus connections are available at Winfield.

 Surrounding area

 The station is within walking distance of Central DuPage Hospital.